kolokolca/Searistica/SAT Solver Encoding/ReadMe.md

 ##### Here our Encoding with several SAT solvers will be available.
-* Curruently we have done encding using Z3 solver.
+* Curruently we have done encoding using Z3 solver.